NguyenPhuocMinh/Basic-Yaml-React/story-book-ui/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode with webpack and babel.\
 Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `npm run rest-api-local`

-Runs the app in the development with server rest-api.\
-Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

 ### `npm test`